ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Introduction to Latin America Unit.md

 LEGACY: Bolivar's government in Gran Columbia established the pattern of government for New Spain — Latin America.
 Government was somewhere between democratic and dictatorial combined with a lack of civil rights and economic inequality.
 The same applies today.

+Part 6:
+I. Independence in Latin America
+There were four common factors that brought about independence in Latin American countries from the period 1804 - 1824.
+They included:
+I.
+2.
+3.
+4.
+There was a growing sense of nativism, meaning greater self-awareness of the Creole class who desired to have independence from Spain.
+The nativism in turn would be expressed in terms of romanticism, nationalism and the awareness of an American.
+There was a great deal Of resentment Of the Spanish economic control, which included monopolies, excessive taxation, exploitation of resources, slavery and the need to reform the mercantile system to free trade.
+The influence of the Age of Enlightenment had swept over Latin America, as well as the influences of the American and French Revolutions.
+The ideas of the Enlightenment would trickle down to the masses, and make the wars of Liberation a popular movement.
+However, the ideas of the Enlightenment probably had less impact on the masses in Latin America than it did in the 13 colonies because of the literacy rate.
+The decline of Spain under the Spanish King would cause problems within the Empire.
+In addition, as Napoleon came to dominate both countries (France and Spain) and Spain involved in a war with England, a window of opportunity opened for the independence movements in South America to flourish.
+(I. Independence in Brazil
+In the struggle of empires, in the 1494 Treaty of Tordesillas, Portugal was given Brazil.
+Brazil was first discovered by accident by Pedro Alvares Cabril in 1501.
+The name Brazil comes from a redwood tree.
+On Jan.
+I, 1502, Amerigo Vespucci sailed into a bay with a river running into it.
+Vespucci established the city of Rio de Janeiro (River of January).
+The history Of Brazil that followed was similar to the Spanish experience.
+The Tupis Indians were conquered, died Off Of diseases, and were assimilated with the slave Its empire was very similar to the Spanish in how it was constructed, but it was not as well run as the Spanish Empire.
+Beginning in the middle of the 16th century, Portugal established an empire based on slavery, the church and mercantilist policies.
+By the beginning of the 19th century, the conflict was the mazambos and the Portuguese born reinois.
+The difference with Portugal and Spain was that Portugal's monarch was not the problem.
+Under their king, John VI, he modernized the country, opened it to the world and quickly adopted free trade policies.
+The monarchy even moved to Rio de Janeiro between 1808-1821, because of the problems with Napoleon.
+By 1821, the "winds of change" were coming to Latin America, meaning nationalism and the independence movement.
+The king recognized this change in society, left Brazil, and turned the government over to his son, Prince Pedro.
+It was Prince Pedro who severed the ties with Portugal.
+There were no wars of independence.
+In the following decades, Brazil came a constitutional monarchy with a king or regent.
+In Oct.
+1822, Pedro proclaimed himself Emperor Of Brazil (Pedro 1 1822 — 1831, Pedro II 1831 — 89).
+Slavery was
+abolished in 1888.
+By 1889, Brazil became a republic, with a federal constitution much like the United States.
+Brazil was then officially called the Republic of the United States of Brazil.
+The 20th century has not been that kind to Brazil as its government constantly changed between republics, military dictatorships and back to republics.
+From 1930 — 1945 and 1951 - 1954 Brazil had a fascist dictatorship under Getulio Vargas.
+There has been a series of republics and dictatorships ever since.